Writing in French

 Non-breaking space

-Note: CMS Lite does not currently support the non-breaking space.
-Make sure that the colon does not get separated from the preceding word and that the guillemets do not get separated from the quoted text.
+Note to CMS Lite users: CMS Lite does not currently support non-breaking spaces.
+Before publishing, check in QA to make sure the colon does not get separated from the word ahead of it and the guillemets do not get separated from the quoted text.

-CMS Lite does not currently support the thin space.
+CMS Lite does not currently support thin spaces.
 In other applications (InDesign, graphics, etc.) where a thin space is available, a thin space appears before:

 • Semicolons (;)